reactjs/react.dev/content/docs/reference-react-component.md

 Both `state` and `props` received by the updater function are guaranteed to be up-to-date.
 The output of the updater is shallowly merged with `state`.

 The second parameter to `setState()` is an optional callback function that will be executed once `setState` is completed and the component is re-rendered.
-Generally we recommend using `componentDidUpdate()` for such logic instead.
+Generally, we recommend using `componentDidUpdate()` for such logic instead.

 You may optionally pass an object as the first argument to `setState()` instead of a function: